RishabhBajaj25/PACE_3DGS_Alignment/README.md

    Run `extract_img_frames.py` to extract image frames.

 2. **Run COLMAP**
    Define the path to the images and the output path.
 Ensure that the camera model is set to **pinhole**.
+Put images directly in the directory, DONOT create an `images` folder (creates problems with dense recon).

 3. **Retrieve the closest images**
    Select a query image from **M2** (denoted as $( I_{\text{query}}^{M2} ))$ and run `image_retrieval_efficient_net_annoy.py` to find the closest images from **M1**.